Enquire

 Pitawala Pathana

-Located at the edge of a grassland plain in the northern foothills of the Knuckles Range, this overhanging cliff offers breathtaking views in a serene environment.
-The nearby village of Pitawala adds to the charm of this location.
-The term "Patana" refers to natural grasslands in the hill country, and Pitawala Patana is a rare type of grassland with a shallow turf, making it a unique ecosystem.
-Semi-evergreen forests surround and are home to endemic species like the Patan Ala grass and the Dumbara Galpara Mediya frog.
-This area boasts rich flora and fauna, including many carnivorous plants, reptiles, amphibians, and insects.
+Situated at the edge of a grassland plain in the northern foothills of the Knuckles Range, this overhanging cliff provides breathtaking views in a tranquil environment.
+The nearby village of Pitawala enhances the charm of this location.
+The term "Patana" refers to natural grasslands in the hill country, and Pitawala Patana is a rare type of grassland with shallow turf, creating a unique ecosystem.
+Semi-evergreen forests surround the area and are home to endemic species such as the Patan Ala grass and the Dumbara Galpara Mediya frog.
+This region boasts rich flora and fauna, including numerous carnivorous plants, reptiles, amphibians, and insects.

-The hike across Pitawala Patana is relatively short, with the cliff edge known as "Mini World's End" just under a kilometre from the car park.
+The hike across Pitawala Patana is relatively short, with the cliff edge "Mini World's End" just under a kilometre from the car park.
 The view from this escarpment is stunning, offering panoramic vistas of the northernmost foothills of the Knuckles Range.
-The best time to visit for dry weather is between January and March, but the area can be rainy or foggy year-round.
-The ticket office is located 6 km from Riverstone Peak.
-The drive to Matale from Pitawala Patana is about 40 km, making it a convenient and picturesque day trip for couples looking to explore the natural beauty of Matale.
+The best time to visit for dry weather is between January and March, although the area can experience rain or fog throughout the year.
+The ticket office is situated 6 km from Riverstone Peak.
+The drive from Pitawala Patana to Matale is approximately 40 km, making it a convenient and picturesque day trip for couples wanting to explore the natural beauty of Matale.

 Bambarakiri Ella

-A hidden gem in Matale, Bambarakiri Ella waterfall, is in the picturesque Knuckles Mountain range near Rattota town in Matale District.
-Standing at a modest height of 10 feet, this small yet enchanting waterfall offers a serene escape amidst the verdant wilderness.
-Take caution when bathing, as its powerful currents can be dangerous if not respected.
-Admire the scenic vista enhanced by an old suspension bridge spanning the waterfall, adding a touch of rustic charm to the idyllic setting.
-The waterfall is a tranquil stop on the Riverstone route or heading to Wasgamuwa National Park’s southern entrance.
+A hidden gem in Matale, Bambarakiri Ella waterfall is located in the picturesque Knuckles Mountain range near Rattota town in the Matale District.
+Standing at a modest height of 10 feet, this small yet enchanting waterfall provides a serene escape amid the lush wilderness.
+Exercise caution when bathing, as its powerful currents can be hazardous if not respected.
+Enjoy the scenic vista enhanced by an ancient suspension bridge spanning the waterfall, adding rustic charm to this idyllic setting.
+The waterfall serves as a tranquil stop on the Riverstone route or while heading towards the southern entrance of Wasgamuwa National Park.

-Located just 200 meters from a bend of the Matale-Pallegala-Hasalaka mountain road (B274), 5 kilometres uphill from Rattota, Bambarakiri Falls is easily accessible.
-Journeying from Matale, the falls are a mere 16 kilometres.
-If time and adventure permit, explore another hidden gem of Kuda Bambarikiri Ella, a smaller waterfall nestled within the forest.
+Located just 200 metres from a bend on the Matale-Pallegala-Hasalaka mountain road (B274), 5 kilometres uphill from Rattota, Bambarakiri Falls is readily accessible.
+Travelling from Matale, the falls are only 16 kilometres away.
+If time and adventure allow, explore another hidden gem, Kuda Bambarikiri Ella, a smaller waterfall in the forest.

 National Spice Garden

 A visit to Matale is incomplete without exploring the renowned spice and herb gardens.
-These botanical gardens are not actual spice plantations but function more as a living museum and demonstration spaces where visitors can see a variety of trees and shrubs known for their culinary and medicinal properties.
-Among these are native species like the Ceylon Cinnamon tree and a clove tree from the Moluccas.
+These botanical gardens are not traditional spice plantations but serve more as a living museum and demonstration spaces where visitors can observe a variety of trees and shrubs known for their culinary and medicinal properties.
+Among them are native species like the Ceylon Cinnamon tree and a clove tree from the Moluccas.
 Guided tours, often available in multiple languages, highlight the health benefits of herbs used in traditional Ayurvedic medicine, providing insights into their ingredients and healing properties.
 These tours offer couples a fascinating glimpse into Sri Lanka’s rich spice heritage and locals’ ongoing use of medicinal herbs for everyday health issues.

-After touring the spice gardens, couples can often enjoy a complimentary massage, enhancing the experience.
-Although the tours serve a sales purpose, they provide an easy way to purchase various products with confidence in their quality.
+After touring the spice gardens, couples can often enjoy a complimentary massage that enhances the experience.
+Although the tours serve a sales purpose, they provide a convenient way to purchase various products with confidence in their quality.
 While prices may be higher than outside shops, the convenience and authenticity make it worthwhile.

 Conclusion

-Matale offers couples a captivating blend of history, nature, and adventure, promising unforgettable experiences amidst its rich tapestry of attractions.
-From exploring ancient temples and historic sites steeped in cultural significance to immersing in the breathtaking beauty of its natural landscapes, waterfalls, and hiking trails, Matale presents many exciting adventures with easy access from Kandy.
+Matale offers couples a captivating mix of history, nature, and adventure, promising unforgettable experiences within its rich tapestry of attractions.
+From exploring ancient temples and historic sites steeped in cultural significance to immersing themselves in the stunning beauty of natural landscapes, waterfalls, and hiking trails, Matale provides numerous exciting adventures easily accessible from Kandy.

 Speak to Our Concierge